pattishen1230/pattishen1230.github.io/_pages/professional-experience.md

 * Arranged diverse extracurricular activities and earned high regard and affection from students.

 **Jul.
 2017 - Aug.
 2021: Operations Manager, Agricultural Bank of China, China**
-* Supervised and managed the day-to-day operational activities in the branch to ensure the compliance of banking business;
+* Supervised and managed the daily operational activities in the branch to ensure the compliance of banking business;
 * Led digitization projects to boost operational efficiency.

 <p align="center">